Billy Bunny's Animal Songs: Plot

 Kermit the Frog welcomes the viewer to the Muppet Sing-Along Video and allows us to hear a story about a bunny who travels outside his home to learn new songs from his animal friends and to sing-along to them.

-The story begins when Billy Bunny is at his family home, singing "Hoppity-Boppity", which is the only song he knows, much to the annoyance of his family.
-Billy's mommy asks him to go outside to learn new songs.
+The story begins when Billy Bunny is at his family home, singing "Hoppity-Boppity" - the only song he knows, much to the dismay of his family.
+Billy's mommy advises him that if he goes outside to learn new songs from others, nobody will have to keep hearing Billy's same old song.
+Billy accepts, and as he leaves, his mom has him promise to be home for dinner.

 Billy first stops by at a gopher village, where he discovers that every gopher looks the same, despite them having different personalities ("We Are Different").
-Next, he meets three polite bears - Cecil, Edgar, and Percival - who sing a rap about their personalities and why they roar ("Bear Rap").
+Next, he meets three polite bears - Cecil, Edgar and Percival - who sing a rap about their personalities and why they roar ("Bear Rap").

-Next, Billy meets a termite, who sings about his joys of eating wood ("The Termite Chew").
-As Billy enters a deep forest, he meets two raccoons.
-When he asks them what they're doing here in the woods, they explain that it's a secret and they sing about it ("I Have a Secret").
+Next, Billy meets a termite, who sings about his joy in eating wood ("The Termite Chew").
+As Billy enters a deep forest, he meets two raccoons, who are pretending to be someone else.
+When he asks them what they are doing here in the woods, they explain that it's a secret and they sing about it ("I Have a Secret").

 Next, Billy accidentally bumps into a porcupine.
-He appears to be fine, but the porcupine invites him to her nightclub and sings "Please Don't Bump Into Me", about less harmful things to bump into, such as a beagle and a kangaroo.
-Midway, during the instrumental break, a penguin waiter asks Billy what he'd say to a little carrot juice (Billy: "Well, I’d say ’hello, little carrot juice’.")
+He seems to be fine, but the porcupine invites him to her nightclub and sings "Please Don't Bump Into Me", about less harmful things to bump into, such as a beagle and a kangaroo.
+Midway, during the instrumental break, a penguin waiter asks Billy what he would say to a little carrot juice (Billy: "Well, I’d say ’hello, little carrot juice’.")
 When the porcupine's song is over, she asks Billy if she'd like to stay for the second show.
 Billy leaves, right before the penguin arrives with a glass of carrot juice.

 Next, Billy goes over to a pond, where he meets some frogs, who sing about their "Frog Talk".
 Finally, Billy meets a turtle and asks if he knows any songs.
-The turtle says he doesn't know much... except that he likes to observe what's going on around the bay and then does a "teeter-totter" on a rock and swims away.
+The turtle replies that he knows little... except that he likes to observe what's going on around the bay and then does a "teeter-totter" on a rock and swims away.
 The turtle sums it up into a song - "Swim Away, Hooray!" - and Billy joins in with him.
 It's now late and Billy has to go home.

 When Billy comes home just in time for dinner, he explains to his family that he knows eight songs, and the one song that's his favorite is "Hoppity-Boppity".
-Billy's family joins in with him and Kermit thanks the viewers for singing along with Billy.
+Ironically, Billy's family joins in with him and Kermit thanks the viewers for singing along with Billy.
 All the animals reprise "Hoppity-Boppity" together, ending the video.